[Home] [Manual] [FAQ] [Get it!] [Support]

 Dockbot Demo: War Room

 Dockbot Demo: Quick Target room

 If you need a guided tour of the bot, please ask in our Support room, and one of our reps will assist you.

 Q: How do I buy the service for my team?

-A: If you have been given a demo of the bot by a Dockbot rep, simply ask that person to activate your bot.
-Otherwise you can use our self-installation portal.
+If you're already familiar with the bot, you can use our self-installation portal.
 Follow these steps *exactly* to ensure smooth activation: